Sparse Temporal Disaggregation: Sparse Temporal Disaggregation

 After running the LARS algorithm on the regression we get a set of solution paths $\hat{\bbeta}_\rho(\lambda^{(l)})$ for steps $l=1,\dots,k $ that are of the form:

-Figure \ref{fig:larsandbic}(a) shows the LARS algorithm applied to a synthetic data-set with non-stationary indicator series with $n=100$, $p=150$, $\rho=0.5$ and the true $\bbeta$ parameter having the first 10 values equal to 5 and the other 140 equal to 0.
+Figure \ref{fig:larsandbic}(a) shows the LARS algorithm applied to a synthetic data-set with non-stationary indicator series, $n=100$, $p=150$, $\rho=0.5$ and the true $\bbeta$ parameter having the first 10 values equal to 5 and the other 140 equal to 0.
 This demonstrates the algorithm beginning with the null model, then correctly activating the first 10 predictors towards 5.
-Then, as the algorithm moves forward, and $\lambda$ decreases, the model becomes less sparse with eventually all predictors active.
+Then, as the algorithm moves forward, and $\lambda$ decreases, the model becomes less sparse until the model is saturated.